-- 1. Informally explain concept of limit of function of two variables - 2.
+- 1. Informally explain concept of Plotting different functions - 2.
 Solve ordinary second order differential equations important in the physical sciences - 3.
 Explore the mathematical aspect of basic physical phenomenon like Divergence and Curl, which will be applied in other courses like Quantum Mechanics, Electricity and Magnetism etc. - 4.
 Solve problems involving geometric relationships between lines and/or planes - 5.
 Explain concept of a conservative vector field, state and apply theorems that give necessary and sufficient conditions for when a vector field is conservative, and describe applications to physics